Matthew Green (Canadian politician) explained

 Member

-SETH: Subcommittee on Agenda and Procedure of the Standing Committee on Access to Information, Privacy and Ethics
+He is also a member of PROC: Standing Committee on Procedure and House Affairs, ETHI: Standing Committee on Access to Information, Privacy and Ethics, and SETH: Subcommittee on Agenda and Procedure of the Standing Committee on Access to Information, Privacy and Ethics.

 Palestine

-Green has openly criticized Canada's lack of action for Palestinian victims of ethnic cleansing and collective punishment.[22]
+Green has criticized Canada's lack of action for Palestinian victims of what he called ethnic cleansing and collective punishment.[26]

 Green advocates for community-led anti-poverty initiatives.
-As former Hamilton city Councillor and current MP, Green has opposed predatory payday lenders, referring to them as promoting "economic violence".[29]
-Green has also criticized the federal government's slow reaction to protect Canadians amidst the cost-of-living crisis.[30]
-[31] Affordable housing was also a key platform point on his most recent campaign.
+Green has opposed predatory payday lenders, referring to them as promoting "economic violence".[39]
+Green has also criticized what he called the federal government's slow reaction to protect Canadians amidst the cost-of-living crisis.[40]
+[41] Affordable housing was also a key platform point on his most recent campaign.

 Electoral record